fernyb/RailsMailPreview/README.markdown

 Available for Download FREE from the Mac App Store: http://itunes.apple.com/us/app/railsmailpreview/id474232890?mt=12

+## Dependencies

+Make sure to install the following gems:

+    * mail
+    * sqlite3

+Install the gems:

+    sudo macgem install mail
+    sudo macgem install sqlite3

+Be sure the directory where the gems will reside exists in my case the following was missing:

+    /Library/Ruby/Gems/MacRuby/0.12

+Create the missing directory, if needed:

+    sudo mkdir -p /Library/Ruby/Gems/MacRuby/0.12

 ## Required

 Make sure to install the "rails_mail_preview" gem into your Rails web app.

+    sudo gem install railsmailpreview

 ## Download